 - Allow 20 to 30 minutes for probe and display warm-up time.

-(To shorten warm-up times it is possible to run dummy profile sequences.)
+(To shorten warm-up times it is possible to run dummy profile sequences, or if using a Quick Profile use the 'Pre-roll' option.)

 - Open the 'Calibration Interface' window, and follow any on-screen instruction for probe calibration, if needed.